-This cabinet card portrait was made at the studio of Sweet & Kinloch in Rothesay on the Isle of Bute.
+This cabinet card portrait was made at the studio of Sweet & Kinloch in Rothesay, on the Isle of Bute (“N.B.” refers to North Britain).
 A genealogy of the Sweet Family in the West of Scotland identifies one of the studio owners as Charles Sweet (1864-1945).
 Born in Glasgow, Charles opened his studio in Rothesay in 1889 with a younger partner, Charles R. Kinloch, who was originally from there (born about 1868, according to the 1891 Scotland Census).
 In 1893 the two parted ways, with Kinloch moving to Glasgow.
-(I don’t know if the letters “N.B.” after Rothesay refer to North Bute or North Britain.)

 According to the 1881 Scotland Census, Kate Sharp was also born in Glasgow.
 In 1881 she was eleven years old and living in Rothesay with her parents, John and Janet Sharp, and her little sister Mary.
 John was born in Rothesay, while Janet was born in nearby Cowal, Argyll.
 In 1881, John’s age is listed as 28 and Janet’s as 25, meaning that when Kate was born, her father was about 17 and her mother was about 14.
 John’s occupation is listed as “Draper & Clothier.”